 Shuma-Gorath: Once you have smashed this shell, you will stand in the midst of the cosmos and exult — and you will reach out with your new-found power and do your will — for good, you think — But after an age your will becomes the only good — and one day when the magic invokes the name of Shuma-Gorath — you will answer!

-Depending on the Writer: On his good days he is capable of destroying Death itself, outmatching Galactus and the Celestials combined, and automatically destroy galaxies through aura-pressure alone,.
-On an off day, he can be beaten by....the Mighty Avengers....yeah.
-Justified in a sense, though, since its established that Shuma frequently utilises Fighting a Shadow so the Avengers probably didn't beat the real deal.
+Depending on the Writer: On his good days it is capable of destroying Death itself, outmatching Galactus and the Celestials combined, and automatically destroy galaxies through aura-pressure alone,.
+On an off day, it can be beaten by....the Mighty Avengers....yeah.
+Justified since it is established that Shuma frequently utilises Fighting a Shadow so the Avengers probably didn't beat the real deal.

 Eldritch Abomination: More so than any other on this page.
 Its normal form is a multi-armed tentacled monster with one giant eye, but it can take any shape and its other forms, and possibly its true form, are even more alien than that.
 It has been said that Shuma takes the form which most terrifies the dimension he is trying to conquer.
 One panel even has "Shuma Gorath Fhtagn" written in jagged red letters.

 God of Evil: To the point it does not even want worship, just misery, going by all three times it has been on Earth.
 During Conan's time Shuma Gorath even obliterated worshipers trying to gain its favor, only wanting to see some kind of bloodshed.
 Shuma Gorath did offer Conan gifts though in an attempt to stop him from summoning Crom against it-too little too late.